PHT-Medic/central/README.md

-# PHT API
+# PHT Result Service
-This repository contains the Backend of the UI, including the microservices handling different tasks.
+This repository contains the Result Service of the UI.
 It communicates with some services of the PHT and need therefore to be configured properly, like described in the following sections.